cb400f/opensuse-guide.org/kde.md

 ## 5.4 System Activity / Task List

 Naturally KDE also has a tool to watch running processes and usage of system ressources.
-Simply press <i>Ctrl+Esc</i> to bring up the system activity window.
+Simply press _Ctrl+Esc_ to bring up the system activity window.

 {% include screenshot.html image="systemactivity" %}

-For an advanced and customizable system monitor, including network graphs etc. run the program <i>ksysguard</i>
+For an advanced and customizable system monitor, including network graphs etc. run the program _ksysguard_

 ## 5.5 Widgets